gold-bcr/trezor-firmware/docs/common/communication/bitcoin-signing.md

   from another original transaction.
 * New `OP_RETURN` outputs cannot be added in the replacement transaction.

-So the replacement transaction is for example allowed to:
+So the replacement transaction is, for example, allowed to:

 * Increase the user's contribution to the mining fee by adding new inputs or decreasing or removing change outputs.